and-murray/wharf-spaces/_bmad-output/planning-artifacts/prds/prd-wharf-spaces-2026-06-09/prd.md

 Desk capacity is configured per tenant.
 When bookings for a slot reach capacity, no further personal bookings are accepted for that slot (see FR-012).

 **FR-012 — Waitlist**
 When a time slot is at capacity, a booking is placed on a reserve (waitlist) list rather than rejected.
 The user's waitlist position is shown in the Who's In list.

-When a cancellation creates an available slot, the next user on the waitlist is automatically booked — they do not need to take any action.
-A push notification is sent to confirm the automatic booking (see FR-030).
+When a cancellation creates an available slot, the next eligible user on the waitlist is automatically booked — they do not need to take any action.
+A push notification is sent to confirm the automatic booking (see FR-030); the booking stands regardless of whether the notification is successfully delivered.

+Slot-type matching rules:
+- **AM cancelled** → only AM waitlist entries are eligible to fill it
+- **PM cancelled** → only PM waitlist entries are eligible to fill it
+- **All Day cancelled** → All Day, AM, and PM waitlist entries are all eligible; the next entry in the waitlist queue is promoted regardless of slot type.
+An All Day cancellation may be filled by a single All Day entry, a single AM or PM entry, or split across one AM and one PM entry if both are next in the queue.

 **FR-013 — Guest desk booking**
 Any user can book a desk for a guest ("Booking for someone else?").
 Guest bookings are attributed to the host and displayed in the Who's In list under the host's name.